 Develop a risk management plan – define how you and your teams can identify, evaluate, respond to, and control risks.
 Teams should take preventative measures to minimize issues and develop contingency plans for risks that may become issues.

-Valuable project managers do valuable work, not busy work.
+The best project managers do valuable work, not busy work.
 One of the most important things you can do each day is to prioritize your work.
 Some things that we think are important are not.

 When should you prioritize your work?
 Some individuals invest the last five to ten minutes of their work day prioritizing the next day’s activities.
 Others prioritize the first few minutes of the work day.